aurelia-contrib/aurelia-open-id-connect/README.md

     npm install -y
     npm run demo

-A complete demo requres the following running locally:
+Note: a complete demo requires the following running locally:

 * an OpenId Connect authorization server at http://localhost:5000
 * a Resource Server at http://localhost:5001